libdither/libdither/research/dither.md

 ### [Inspirations for Dither](dither/inspirations.md)

-Dither as with any creative endeavor takes inspiration from many other projects.
+As with any creative endeavor, Dither takes inspiration from many other projects.
 This is a list of what parts of Dither have been inspired from other projects.